 Fixing Low Water Pressure

 When trying to solve water pressure issues, you first need to figure out whether or not the problem is affecting your entire house.
 If it is only one problem area, great!
-By focusing on this one area, you can usually solve the issue yourself.
+You can usually solve the issue by focusing on this one area.
 If not, Lowery is here to help you fix all your plumbing, heating, and air conditioning needs.

-If you’re experiencing low water pressure while you’re trying to take a shower, there are two things you can try to resolve the issue.
+If you’re experiencing low water pressure while taking a shower, there are two things you can try to resolve the issue.
 The first is cleaning your showerhead.
 Sometimes showerheads build up deposits that affect the water pressure.
 You can unscrew the showerhead and put it into a bowl of vinegar for 8 hours to clean it.